-You can also feast your palate with local delicacies such as Chicken rice ball, curry noodles, assam fish and dessert like cendol.
+You can also try the local delicacies such as Chicken rice ball, curry noodles, assam fish and cendol.
 Choose from a wide range of restaurants that sell local delicacies along the street.
 There are also stalls that sell mouth-watering snacks such as pineapple tarts, dodol (sticky sweet delicacies) and crunchy barbeque sun-dried squid.

 For those who are visiting Jonker Street on Friday, Saturday and Sunday, you will be able experience the same place in different ways.
 During these 3 days, there will be a night market starting from 6.00 pm to 12.00 am where there will be additional stalls along the pedestrian street.
 No matter day or night, Jonker Street is not merely a narrow street with shops.
 It is a discovery into the cultures of Melaka.